Differential scanning calorimetry (DSC analysis) in a laboratory

 Why perform a DSC thermal analysis?

-DSC calorimetric analysis can be used to study a wide variety of materials, including polymers, metals, ceramics, composites and pharmaceuticals.
+DSC calorimetric analysis can be used to study a wide variety of materials, including DSC analysis of polymers, metals, ceramics, composites, and pharmaceuticals.

-Determining the phase transitions of a material using DSC analysis
+Determining the phase transitions of a material by DSC analysis

-DSC calorimetric analysis (DSC analysis) is used to determine the phase transitions of a material:
+DSC calorimetric analysis (DSC analysis) allows the determination of a material’s phase transitions:

 Our solutions: the FILAB laboratory can help you carry out DSC analysis of your materials to determine phase transition temperatures